 Alcoholism in Colorado Defined

 Eighty-eight thousand Americans die from alcohol-related causes annually.
-Alcohol is the third leading preventable cause of death in the United States, and only tobacco use and poor diet, and a sedentary lifestyle resulted in more preventable deaths.
+Alcohol is the third leading preventable cause of death in the United States, and only tobacco use, poor diet, and a sedentary lifestyle resulted in more avoidable deaths.
 In 2014, drivers who were alcohol-impaired caused nearly 10,000 deaths.
 Annually, alcohol abuse costs Americans almost $250 billion a year.

 Drinking a Bottle of Wine Nightly Am I An Alcoholic?

-We return to the question, if I drink a bottle of wine every night am I an alcoholic?
-While drinking a full bottle of wine can be considered excessive, especially when looking at the measures for moderate drinking, it’s still not a definitive answer.
-That said, it’s important to consider health implications from consuming that much wine on a daily basis.
+We return to the question if I drink a bottle of wine every night, am I an alcoholic?
+While drinking an entire bottle of wine can be considered excessive, especially when looking at the measures for moderate drinking, it’s still not a definitive answer.
+That said, it’s important to consider the health implications of consuming that much wine daily.
 For example, how does it impact your diet?

 Furthermore, alcohol is often a direct influence or link to mental health issues such as depression and anxiety.
-In fact, one of the major signs of alcohol abuse is drinking specifically to combat depression.
+One of the significant signs of alcohol abuse is drinking specifically to combat depression.
 There have been several studies completed that show the negative impact that drinking can have on overall mental health.
 In addition, drinking in combination with prescription medication to treat mental health disorders can carry extreme risks and adverse effects.

 How Do I Know If I am an Alcoholic?